LizaDarrous/lhcMR/README.md

 After obtaining these values to use as starting points for their parameter estimation, others can be obtained from a random distribution or from a single trait analysis.
 Parameters like the confounding effect `tX, tY` and direct trait heritabilities `h2X, h2Y` are obtained randomly.
 Whereas parameters such as the trait intercepts or SNP polygenicity are obtained from the single trait analysis where `LHC-MR` is run as a simplified model given only the SNP effects of a single trait, without any input from a second trait or a confounder.

-To run the single trait (or pair-trait analysis in step 3), the data input is reduced (advisable) by every nth SNP using the `SNP_filter` parameter (default=10).
+To speed up the single trait (or pair-trait analysis in step 3), the data input is reduced by every n-th SNP using the `SNP_filter` parameter (default=10).
 The number of random starting points sets for the single trait analysis should be set using the `SP_single` parameter, we advise a value between 3-5.
 `nStep` is the parameter used to indicate how many steps should the `LHC-MR` analysis take.
-Values can be either `nStep=1`, where the analysis is done such that all 9 parameters are estimated in the second step simulatenously and only `iX,iY` are fixed, **or** `nStep=2` where 7 parameters are estimated and `piX,piY` are fixed in addition to `iX,iY` from the single-trait analysis.
+Values can be either `nStep=1`, where the analysis is done such that all 9 parameters are estimated in the second step simultaneously and only `iX,iY` are fixed, **or** `nStep=2` where 7 parameters are estimated and `piX,piY` are fixed in addition to `iX,iY` from the single-trait analysis.

 `SP_pair` indicates how many sets of starting points should be generated from all these parameters (generated with small noise added or randomly).
 If `nStep=1`, we advise to have more starting points `80-100`, whereas if `nStep=2` the value can be 50 or higher.
 `saveRFiles=TRUE` will write the results of the previous functions as `.csv` files in your working directory.

-Note: if you are using your own LDscore, please specify the number of SNPs used to generate the file in `M`
+Note: if you are using your own LDscore, please specify the number of SNPs used to generate the file in `M`.

+This function returns a list containing `iX,iY,piX,piY` to be fixed in the optimisation of the next step, as well as the n-th SNP filtered data frame `input.df_filtered` and the generated starting points matrix `sp_mat`.
+On top of that, the values of the IVW estimated bidirectional effect `axy_MR,ayx_MR` and the cross-trait intercept `iXY` are reported.

 ##### Step 3: Running the likelihood optimisation to estimate the parameters, followed by a block-jackknife procedure to calculate parameter-SE using `lhc_mr()`:
+`lhc_mr()` takes the input list from the previous functions, the vector of `trait.names` to run the pair trait optimisation.
+The parallelisation of the optimisation can be done in two ways, depending on the `paral_method` chosen.
+If `paral_method="rslurm"`, then the Slurm workload manager will parallelise the optimisation over the sets of starting points (faster), and the partition you wish to use should be specified in `partition` as a string.
+Otherwise if `paral_method="lapply"` then the `parallel::mclapply` function is used to split the parallelisation over the available cores.
+`nBlock` indicates how many blocks should be created for the block jackknife analysis, by default this value is `200`.

+The results of the optimisation over the starting points, as well as the block jackknife optimisation are written as `.csv` files.
+The summary calculations of the block jackknife procedure is also reported as a `.csv` file, and finally the parameter estimates, their SE and p-values are printed out and reported as a `.csv` file.

+Note: if you are using your own LDscore, please specify the number of SNPs used to generate the file in `M`.

+## Citation
+Out manuscript is under review, but you can read our pre-print [here](https://www.medrxiv.org/content/10.1101/2020.01.27.20018929v3).

+## Contact
+Liza Darrous <darrous.liza@gmail.com>